EqualifyEverything/a11ymatrix/README.md

+# Rabbit Farm
+Selects data and sends to RabbitMQ

 # A11yMatrix

 A11yMatrix is a powerful accessibility testing tool that helps developers and testers identify and resolve accessibility issues in their web applications.
 This repository includes the core functionality, as well as a front-end web application to provide a seamless user experience.